arlysswest/coral-reef-simulation/coral-reef-simulation/README.md

 - "color code for sea blue?"
 - "color code for coral orange?"
 - "What colors would look good in combination with my current colors?"

+# AI generated Image of a coral

+I couldn't find an open source & free transparent image of a coral to use online.
+I could have created the code to draw the coral over and over, but I decided to not use that method.
+Instead I asked AI to generate an orange coral with a transparent background.
+This image is in the assets folder with the name "coral-transparent.png"

 ## Coral Reef Research